Excitebike: VS. Excitebike

 There are two enhanced versions, both titled Vs. Excitebike.

 The first version was released on VS. UniSystem for arcades in 1984, after the Famicom release.
-It is similar to its Famicom Disk System counterpart, though this version lacks the Design option, has three difficulty levels, and has other minor differences.
+It is similar to its Famicom Disk System counterpart, though this version lacks the Design option and has three difficulty levels.
+There is one major gameplay difference: if the player causes five opponents to crash their bikes (without the player themselves crashing) the overheat gauge turns white and the colors of the player's sprite change.
+The player is now able to use unlimited turbo until they crash; then the gauge and the sprite colors go back to normal.

 The second was released for the Famicom Disk System peripheral in 1988.
 The graphics and core gameplay are still the same, and the FDS version has several distinctive features that the NES and arcade versions lack: